 For centuries, communities spanning the globe have found various ways to honor nature and the environment.
 However, the appreciation of trees and forests in modern times can be largely attributed to Arbor Day–which literally translates to “tree” day from the Latin origin of the word arbor–a holiday that celebrates the planting, upkeep and preservation of trees.
 And although Arbor Day may not have the same clout as holidays like Valentine’s Day or St. Patrick’s Day (or even Earth Day), it has a history with strong roots that branched out across multiple nations.

 The origins of Arbor Day dates back to the early 1870s in Nebraska City, Nebraska.
-A journalist by the name of Julius Sterling Morton moved to the state with his wife, Caroline, in 1854 (a little more than 10 years after Nebraska gained its statehood in 1867).
+A journalist by the name of Julius Sterling Morton moved to the state with his wife, Caroline, in 1854 (a little more than 10 years before Nebraska gained its statehood in 1867).
 As newcomers to the young state, the couple purchased 160 acres in Nebraska City and planted a wide variety of trees and shrubs in what was a primarily a flat stretch of desolate plain.

 Morton also became the editor of the state’s first newspaper, Nebraska City News, which became a perfect platform for Morton to spread his knowledge of trees, and to stress their ecological importance within Nebraska.
 His message of tree life resonated with Nebraskans, many of whom recognized the lack of forestation in their community.
 Morton also became involved with the Nebraska Board of Agriculture.

 On January 7, 1872, Morton proposed a day that would encourage all Nebraskans to plant trees in their community.
 The agriculture board agreed, and after some back-and-forth about the title–the event was originally going to be called “Sylvan Day” in reference to forest trees but Morton noted that the day should reflect the appreciation of all trees—Arbor Day was born.